Tansu Çiller: Fall from politics

 Çiller was investigated by the Turkish Parliament on serious corruption charges and abuses of power following her period in government.
 Along with Mesut Yılmaz, she was later cleared of all charges mainly due to technicalities such as statute of limitations and parliamentary immunity.
 Near the end of 1998, the corruption files about Yılmaz and Çiller were covered up at the commissions of the parliament in a common action staged by DYP, ANAP and DSP MPs.
 In the 1999 general election she presented herself as a leader of the downtrodden and the religious, pausing her campaign speeches during the prayer of Adhan, or demanding that women with their headscarves on should attend university.
 Her party polled at only about 12%.
 She was still reelected DYP's chairwoman in a party conference later that year, and became Leader of the Main Opposition with the closure of Erbakan's Virtue Party and the split in the Milli Görüş movement.

 Çiller's political career came to its end when her party narrowly failed to poll above the 10% threshold in the 2002 general election, thus receiving no representation in parliament despite her role as Leader of Main Opposition for more than two years.
 In a press conference she announced her retirement from politics, and was succeeded by Mehmet Ağar.

 Later career

 Çiller is a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.

 In 2018, Çiller attended a Justice and Development Party rally in support of Recep Tayyip Erdoğan's candidacy for that year's presidential election.

-In February, 2024 She endorsed Murat Kurum for 2024 Istanbul mayoral election.
+In February 2024, she endorsed Murat Kurum for 2024 Istanbul mayoral election.

 Personal life

 In addition to Turkish, Çiller can speak English and German fluently.
-She has two children with her husband, Özer Uçuran Çiller who died of heart attack at his home in Yeniköy, İstanbul, on 1 June 2024, at the age of 86.
+She has two children with her husband, Özer Uçuran Çiller, who died of a heart attack at his home in Yeniköy, Istanbul, on 1 June 2024, at the age of 86.